 I’ve written about quite a few online financial management software on this site over the past couple of years.
-I’ve found a couple that I really enjoy using including Mint.com and Personal Capital.
+I’ve found a couple that I really enjoy using including Mint.com and Empower.
 Both of those sites have great budgeting and tracking tools built into their pages, and have a nice visual experience for people who want to stay on top of their finances.

 This past week I was introduced to another new financial management tool and website from the folks at Power Wallet.
 The Power Wallet website will help you to set a budget, manage monthly bills and payments, while helping you to save money via local coupons, offers and daily deals.
 They’ll also soon have the ability to earn points in their rewards program to earn cash back and discounts at popular retailers.